-Let’s talk about the before + after real quick!
-(These are unfiltered, unedited phone pics here!)
+But first, let’s talk about the before and after real quick.
+These are unfiltered, unedited phone pics.

 I was surprised how FUN this was.
 In all my DIY years, this was probably my favorite DIY I’ve EVER done.
 I had so much fun doing it and I was surprised by how easy it was.

 I spent about three hours doing all the marbling for my counters.
 By the end, I was starting to think they looked really bad.
 Then, I stepped away for an hour and when I came back I was happy with them again!
 So if you start to feel frustrated, I suggest taking a quick break.

 Before starting my counter, I watched this 18-minute YouTube video.
 It’s made by the makers of the kit and it’s very detailed on all the steps.
 Watching the full video is essential before you begin.

 How Do You Make the Marble Look Real?

 The most important tip I have for making the marble look real is to save some photos of real marble you love and try to copy the look as you paint.